-The current coronavirus (COVID-19) pandemic is profoundly affecting the way we live and work.
+The coronavirus (COVID-19) pandemic continues to profoundly affect the way we live and work.
 As a result, some people are experiencing prolonged or elevated stress and anxiety levels.

 Increased stress and anxiety during times of global instability is common and to be expected.
 However, if not managed well, stress and anxiety can compromise safety and wellbeing at work.
 When people experience increased levels of stress or anxiety they are more at risk of: